Generalized Least Squares Kernelized Tensor Factorization: Discussion

 \subsection{Model Scalability}

-GLSKF offers a scalable framework for completing real-world multidimensional data.
-To demonstrate its efficiency, we compare wall-clock time versus mean squared error (MSE) for GLSKF and competing methods on 90\% RM color image inpainting for \textit{House256} (\(256\times256\times3\)) and 95\% RM video completion for \textit{Carphone} (\(144\times176\times3\times300\)).
-We use the same convergence criteria for all models.
-As shown in Figure~\ref{fig:image-time}, GLSKF initially estimates only the global component, and after \(K_0\) iterations (with \(K_0=5\) as specified in Algorithm~\ref{Alg:GLSKF}) the local component is incorporated.
-Consequently, the MSE decreases significantly—after approximately 6 seconds for \textit{House256} and 140 seconds for \textit{Carphone}—as the local component begins to contribute to the reconstruction.
-Compared to other methods, GLSKF demonstrates clear scalability advantages as data size increases, achieving the lowest reconstruction error within a comparable runtime while being significantly more cost-efficient than models such as SPC.
+A main advantage of the proposed GLSKF framework is the scalability to large multidimensional datasets.
+The overall computational efficiency arises from (i) the global component exploits latent-factor dimensionality reduction, and (ii) the local component uses mask-aware optimization together with sparse and structured (Kronecker and Toeplitz) MVMs.
+In addition, practical GPU acceleration further improves efficiency.
+In Figure~\ref{fig:image-time}, we compare wall-clock time versus mean squared error (MSE) for GLSKF and competing methods on two representative tasks: 90\% RM color image inpainting for \textit{House256} ($256\times256\times3$) and 95\% RM video completion for \textit{Carphone} ($144\times176\times3\times300$).
+All methods use the same stopping criterion.
+As can be seen, GLSKF (CPU and GPU) first updates only the global component; after $K_0$ iterations, the local component is incorporated, which triggers a sharp MSE drop: e.g., around 15 seconds for \textit{House256} and 130 seconds for \textit{Carphone} with GLSKF-gpu.
+As the problem size increases from image to video, the advantages of GLSKF become clearer: it attains the lowest error within comparable runtime and can be substantially more cost-efficient than baselines such as SPC.
+We provide the CPU and GPU GLSKF runtime across the applied experiments in Figure~\ref{fig:image-time} as well.
+Overall, the GPU implementation offers approximately 4-5$\times$ speedup over CPU, which is particularly beneficial for large-scale settings such as color video completion.
+Notably, GLSKF recovers multidimensional data in seconds under high missing ratios such as 90\% or 95\% missingness.